wxling002/ict381-lab-notes/LAB_0E.md

     ![](images/lab0E/accounts-icon.png)

-3. Click **Backup and Sync Settings...**.

-4. Click **Sign in** button.

-5. Select **Sign in with GitHub**.
+3. Click **Sign in with GitHub to use GitHub Classroom**.

-6. A web browser will appear, enter your GitHub credentials and click **Sign in**.
+4. A web browser will appear, enter your GitHub credentials and click **Sign in**.

    ![](images/lab0E/vscode-login.png)

-7. Click **Continue** to proceed.
+5. Click **Continue** to proceed.

-8. When you see this prompt, click **Open**.
+6. When you see this prompt, click **Open**.
 Please note that this prompt is from Microsoft Edge browser.
 It may appear differently from other web browsers.

     ![](images/lab0E/vscode-prompt.png)

-9. Click on the **Accounts** button again on the left menu.
+7. Click on the **Accounts** button again on the left menu.

-10. You should see your GitHub account listed.
+8. You should see your GitHub account listed.

 ## Accessing Group Assignment

 1. Access the group based assignment link that is provided by your instructor.

-2. Before accepting the group assignment, you need to create a team if your team members have not done so.
+2. Before accepting the group assignment, the elected group leader should create a team.
 If your team has been created, click on the team to join.

     ### New team (no existing team)